 Mezzo-soprano Jacalyn Kreitzer performed Elgar's Sea Pictures with the Symphony in the Spring of 2006.
 She has sung with such companies as Deutsche Oper Berlin, the Metropolitan Opera, Los Angeles Philharmonic, Théâtre du Châtelet, Gran Teatre del Liceu, Chicago Lyric, San Francisco Opera, New York City Opera and others.

 Many vocalists have performed solos with the Cal Poly Symphony and Choirs in the context of larger works.
-Baritone Paul Max Tipton sang solos in Vaughan Williams' Dona Nobis Pacem (Spring 2012).
+Mezzo-soprano Dawn Padula performed "Pie Jesu" in Duruflé's Requiem (Spring 2018), Baritone Ben Kazez joined us for Fauré's Requiem (Spring 2016) and baritone Paul Max Tipton sang solos in Vaughan Williams' Dona Nobis Pacem (Spring 2012).
 Our Spring 2008 performance of Orff's Carmina Burana included solos by tenor Jonathan Mack, baritone Emil Dorian Cristescu and soprano Mary Sue Gee.

 Violinist Paul Severtson played J. S. Bach's Concerto for Two Violins (with Brynn Albanese) in Fall, 2010.
-He has played in the New Haven Symphony Orchestra, San Diego Symphony, San Diego Opera Orchestra, San Luis Obispo Mozart Festival/Festival Mozaic Orchestra and is currently the co-Concertmaster of the San Luis Obispo Symphony.
-Paul is an active chamber musician, has played in rock bands, and plays the Hardanger Fiddle, a Norwegian folk instrument.
+He has played in the New Haven Symphony Orchestra, San Diego Symphony, San Diego Opera Orchestra, San Luis Obispo Mozart Festival/Festival Mozaic Orchestra and San Luis Obispo Symphony.
+Paul has also played in rock bands and plays the Hardanger Fiddle, a Norwegian folk instrument.